xxwn2020/sourcegraph/doc/user/campaigns/index.md

 <!-- TODO(sqs): This section is rough/incomplete/outline-only. -->

 - The only supported code hosts are GitHub and Bitbucket Server.
 Support for [all other code hosts](../../admin/external_service/index.md) is planned.
+- It is not yet possible for a campaign to have multiple changesets in a single repository (e.g., to make changes to multiple subtrees in a monorepo).
 - Forking a repository and creating a pull request on the fork is not yet supported.
 Because of this limitation, you need write access to each repository that your campaign will change (in order to push a branch to it).